 Franz Kline – Chief (1950)

 Because of its monumental scale, romantic mood and claims to individual freedom, Abstract Expressionism defines itself as the American art form.
 In the case of Franz Kline, this “americanhood” transpires even in the themes he explores, that is train wagons, a symbol of American modernity.
-It is this whole dimension of Abstract Expressionism that partly explains that it was so well perceived by American critics.
-Some historians even go to such lengths as saying that the CIA actually financed artists of the movement in the context of the Cold War.
+Indeed, it is this whole dimension of Abstract Expressionism that partly explains that it was so well perceived by American critics.
+Moreover, some historians even go to such lengths as saying that the CIA actually financed artists of the movement in the context of the Cold War.
 Eager to affirm American power in front of the Soviets and also Europe, the CIA would have seen in Abstract Expressionism a contraption to promote the United States’s cultural hegemony.

 Painting as medium of predilection